b10wf15h3d/b10wf15h3d.github.io/_posts/2022-10-18-Blue-Team-Level-1-Review.md

 # Course

-I'm unable to show the presentation (however you can sign up for the free trial for a gander) I got to say it felt beautifully smooth!
+I'm unable to show the presentation (however you can sign up for the free trial for a gander) but I got to say it felt beautifully smooth!

-The only thing that did annoy me and have found it on many sites that offer Dark Mode is that hyperlinks are of a colour that cannot be read!
+The only thing that did annoy me and have found it on many sites that offer Dark Mode is that hyperlinks are of a colour that cannot be visibly read!
 You have to highlight the text to read what you're clicking!

 ## Details